-18. Changes to mortgage lending rules
+21 Changes to mortgage lending rules

-On 9 February 2015, the Central Bank introduced mortgage lending rules, under the Central Bank (Supervision and Enforcement) Act 2013 (Section 48) (Housing Loan Requirements) Regulations 2015 (the "Housing Loan Regulations 2015"), which include loan-to-value ("LTV") rules which set a minimum deposit requirement for the purchase of property, and loan-to-income ("LTI") rules which set a maximum mortgage value which could be borrowed, measured against the borrower's gross salary.
-Specific LTV and LTI limits were introduced for purchasers of their PDH including separate rules for first-time buyers, as well as those purchasing buy-to-let properties.
+On 9 February 2015, the Central Bank introduced mortgage lending rules, under the Central Bank (Supervision and Enforcement) Act 2013 (Section 48) (Housing Loan Requirements) Regulations 2015 (the Housing Loan Regulations 2015), which include loan-to-value (LTV) rules which set a minimum deposit requirement for the purchase of property, and loan-to-income (LTI) rules which set a maximum mortgage value that can be borrowed, measured against the borrower's gross salary.
+Specific LTV and LTI limits were introduced for purchasers of their principal dwelling houses including separate rules for first-time buyers, as well as those purchasing buy-to-let properties.
 These rules moderated residential property prices in Ireland and resulted in a reduction in mortgage lending following their introduction.
-These rules are subject to annual review by the Central Bank.
+These rules are subject to annual review by the Central Bank and following the release of the Mortgage Measures Framework Review (which was carried out by the Central Bank in 2021 and 2022 to ensure the continued appropriateness of the measures first introduced by the Housing Loan Regulations 2015 in light of ongoing evolution of the financial system and the broader economy and involved extensive research and consideration of feedback from various stakeholders including the Banking & Payment Federation Ireland), some changes came into effect on 1 January 2023 (through the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Housing Loan Requirements) Regulations 2022, which revoked and replaced the Housing Loan Regulations 2015), including an increase in borrowing limits to four times LTI for first time buyers and to 90 per cent.
+LTV for second time and subsequent buyers.
 Any changes to LTV and/or LTI limits may result in further reductions in mortgage lending and could therefore have a material adverse effect on the Group's business, results of operations, financial condition and/or prospects.

-19. The Group's business and operations are subject to substantial regulation and supervision and can be negatively affected by its non-compliance with certain existing regulatory requirements and any adverse regulatory and governmental developments
+The Group's business and operations are subject to substantial regulation and supervision and can be negatively affected by its non-compliance with certain existing regulatory requirements and any adverse regulatory and governmental developments